 - Host a House Party to help you and your community get ready for Attendance Awareness Month

-The Attendance Awareness Campaign is led by five convening partners: America’s Promise Alliance, Attendance Works, the Campaign for Grade-Level Reading, Civic Enterprises and Points of Light and is supported by a growing list of other organizations.
+The Attendance Awareness Campaign is led by five convening partners: America’s Promise Alliance, Attendance Works, the Campaign for Grade-Level Reading, Points of Light and United Way Worldwide and is supported by a growing list of other organizations.